Data link

-A data link is the means of connecting one location to another for the purpose of transmitting and receiving digital information (data communication).
+A data link is a means of connecting one location to another for the purpose of transmitting and receiving digital information (data communication).
 It can also refer to a set of electronics assemblies, consisting of a transmitter and a receiver (two pieces of data terminal equipment) and the interconnecting data telecommunication circuit.
 These are governed by a link protocol enabling digital data to be transferred from a data source to a data sink.

 Types

 There are at least three types of basic data-link configurations that can be conceived of and used: